covidar/Solar/README.md

 ![Percent Light](/examples/Patch_DEM_2016-09-14_light_perc.png)

+In this example it shows a small area of a hillside with some trees.
+The area with a lower percentage is covered with trees.

 # Tests
 These are under developement and will evolve into validating the science when ground truth is available.
 These will likely steer the develeopment work.